WHOIGit/PhytO-ARM/README.md

     $ ./phyto-arm start arm_chanos config/config.yaml
     $ ./phyto-arm start arm_ifcb config/config.yaml

-The ROS nodes will be run in the background (so that you can disconnect from the system, for example) within a `screen` session.
-This session can be attached with the convenience command
+The ROS nodes will be run in the background (so that you can disconnect from the system, for example).

-    $ ./phyto-arm attach

-Standard `screen` key shortcuts apply, such as using <kbd>Ctrl-A</kbd>, <kbd>D</kbd> to detach again.

 **Note:** All instruments must already be logging data.
 Some notes on configuring instruments are included below.